 As the disease progresses, your loved one may forget that they’ve told you something and repeat it over and over.
 Be aware that they may make up stories to fill gaps in their memory — other family members can react strongly to this, but it’s merely a symptom of their dementia.
 It’s not unusual for a loved one’s personality to undergo a dramatic change.
 For example, they may become aggressive, quiet or tearful.
 Some individuals develop unfounded suspicions of people they’ve trusted, believing that a family member is stealing from them or a spouse is having an affair.
 Others may see or hear things that aren’t really there.

 Your loved one will also need help with self-care and other activities of daily living.
 This could include assistance with getting appropriately dressed for the occasion or the weather, grooming, eating, or using the bathroom.
-Because dementia throws off our internal circadian rhythms, they may have difficulty sleeping or grow restless and agitated at dusk, a behavior called sundown syndrome.
+Because dementia throws off our internal circadian rhythms, they may have difficulty sleeping or grow restless and agitated at dusk, a behavior called sundown syndrome

 The later stage: What to expect.